Eastern Orthodox liturgical calendar

 The Eastern Orthodox liturgical calendar describes and dictates the rhythm of the life of the Eastern Orthodox Church.
 Passages of Holy Scripture, saints and events for commemoration are associated with each date, as are many times special rules for fasting or feasting that correspond to the day of the week or time of year in relationship to the major feast days.

 There are two types of feasts in the Orthodox Church calendar: fixed and movable.
 Fixed feasts occur on the same calendar day every year, whereas movable feasts change each year.
 The moveable feasts are generally relative to Pascha (Easter), and so the cycle of moveable feasts is referred to as the Paschal cycle.

 Fixed feasts

 Russian icon depicting the calendar of saints (18th–19th century).

 The following list of dates links only to fixed feasts of the Orthodox Church.
 These are the fixed dates; the particular day on which that date is observed differs depending upon whether one follows the Julian Calendar (sometimes referred to as the "Old Calendar") or the Revised Julian Calendar ("New Calendar").
 All dates having to do with Pascha (Easter) - the beginning of Great Lent, Ascension, Pentecost, etc. - are moveable feasts, and thus are not on this calendar (see Paschal cycle).

-These important notes should be remembered in using the following calendar: